 How Much Do Team Headshots Cost?

 Team headshots cost between $35 and $500 (per person) depending on geography, package, and provider.
-The bottom end of this range is going to produce some truly terrible photos.
+The bottom end of that range is going to produce some truly terrible photos.

 When considering pricing, remember to look at a) licensing (who owns the photos) and b) retouching fees.